 Police, prosecutors, and judges routinely ignored many parts of the law that protect victims.
 NGOs noted that fines paid to the court in domestic violence cases often came from shared family resources, hurting the victim economically.

 Gender-based violence remained a serious concern.
-In 2016 an Asia Foundation study found that 59 percent of girls and women between the ages of 15 and 49 had experienced sexual or physical violence at the hands of an intimate partner and that 14 percent of girls and women had been raped by someone other than a partner.
-In this context, local NGOs viewed the law requiring that domestic violence cases be reported to the police and handled in the formal judicial system as having a positive effect by encouraging victims of domestic violence to report their cases to police.
+In 2016 an Asia Foundation study (latest data available) found that 59 percent of girls and women between the ages of 15 and 49 had experienced sexual or physical violence at the hands of an intimate partner and that 14 percent of girls and women had been raped by someone other than a partner.
+In this context, local NGOs viewed the law requiring that domestic violence cases be reported to the police and handled in the formal judicial system as having a positive effect by encouraging victims of domestic violence to report their cases.

 The Ministry of Social Solidarity and Inclusion is charged with assisting victims of domestic violence.
 Due to staff shortages, the ministry had difficulty responding to all cases.
-To deal with this problem, the ministry worked closely with local NGOs and service providers to offer assistance.
+To deal with this problem, the ministry worked closely with local NGOs and service providers to help.
 Local NGOs operated shelters; however, demand for these services exceeded capacity.
-Local and international civil society collaborated with government to deliver public education and training to police and the military about combatting gender-based violence.
+Local and international civil society collaborated with government to educate the public and train police and the military about combatting gender-based violence.

-Sexual Harassment: The labor code prohibits sexual harassment in the workplace, but workplace and public harassment reportedly was widespread.
-Relevant authorities processed no such cases during the year (see section 7.d.).
+Sexual Harassment: The labor code prohibits sexual harassment in the workplace.
+No complaints were filed during the year, but workplace and public harassment reportedly was widespread (see section 7.d.).

-Discrimination: The constitution states, “Women and men shall have the same rights and duties in all areas of family life and political, economic, social, cultural life,” but it does not specifically address discrimination.
+Discrimination: The constitution states, “Women and men shall have the same rights and duties in all areas of family life and political, economic, social, cultural life,” and prohibits discrimination based on gender.
 Some customary practices discriminate against women, including traditional inheritance systems that tend to exclude women from land ownership.

 The secretary of state for equality and inclusion is responsible for the promotion of gender equality.
-This includes implementation of National Plan of Action against Gender-Based Violence campaigns to combat domestic violence and to implement a gender sensitive budget policy among other responsibilities.
+This includes implementation of National Plan of Action against Gender-Based Violence (2017-2021) campaigns to combat domestic violence and to implement a gender-sensitive budget policy, among other responsibilities.

 Birth Registration: Children acquire citizenship by birth in the country or from a citizen parent or grandparent.
 A central civil registry lists a child’s name at birth and issues birth certificates.
 Birth registration rates were high, with no discernible difference in the rates of registration for girls and boys.
 While access to services such as schooling does not depend on birth registration, it is necessary to acquire a passport.
 Registration later in life requires only a reference from the village chief.